-On 26 February 2019 the Charity agreed heads of terms for the redevelpment of the Akwaaba Centre.
+On 26 February 2019 the Charity agreed heads of terms for the redevelopment of the Akwaaba Centre.
 The sale of the freehold for £1.6million and the provision of three flats and a Church assembly at a peppercorn rent for 175 years.
+Subsequently, this agreement proved unworkable due to planning restrictions.
+A revised proposal is now being considered.